 The findings indicate Imbewu Scotland is likely to be a successful tool for improving the health and wellbeing of young people, and for enabling them to develop skills and opportunities for contact with nature; all of which help to reduce youth unemployment and costs to society due to mental ill health and anti-social behavior.

-Each Imbewu programme has 10 places available for young people in Scotland, aged 14 – 17 years.
-Locations for Imbewu 2019 are still being confirmed.
+Each programme has 10 places available for young people in Scotland, aged 13-16 years.
+Locations an dates are still being confirmed.